e-MalTech/E-MAL-Crowdsale-Smart-Contracts/README.md

 - [x] StandardTokenVesting: A token holder contract that can release its token balance gradually like a typical vesting scheme, with a cliff and vesting period.
 Optionally revocable by the owner.
 - [x] Factory is a software design pattern for creating instances of a class.
 Using this pattern simplifies creating new vesting contracts and saves transaction costs (“gas”).
 Instead of deploying a new TokenVesting contract for each team member, we deploy a single instance of TokenVestingFactory that ensures the creation of new token vesting contracts.
+- [ ] Update vesting factory with more functionality.

 ![alt text](https://github.com/AudaceLLC/E-MAL-Crowdsale-Smart-Contracts/blob/master/VestingFactoryLayout.PNG?raw=true)